monumentjs/core/CONTRIBUTING.md

 cd core
 ```

-2. Bootstrap dependencies
+3 Bootstrap dependencies

 ```bash
 npm install
 ```

-3. Start work on one of [open issues](https://github.com/monumentjs/core/issues) in new git branch
+4 Start work on one of [open issues](https://github.com/monumentjs/core/issues) in new git branch.
+You can open new ticket to start work on feature described in [project roadmap](https://github.com/monumentjs/core/wiki/Roadmap).

-4. Push changes to your repository
+5 Push changes to your repository

-5. Submit pull request
+6 Submit pull request